Sports Injury Surgery

 you may have to have surgery to get back to normal.

-are treated with surgery exclusively.
-There may be several weeks of
+Injuries that are treated exclusively with surgery often include several weeks of

 No

-matter what type of surgery you may be having, you have
+matter what type of sports injury surgery you may be having, you likely have

 lots of questions.
 Use the links below to find out more about different